Delvir0/Grappa-Finance/report.md

         }
     }
 ```
-When settlement of the option token(s) is performed, the profit of the option holder is deducted from `FullMarginAccount.collateralAmount` of the seller (minter).

 The problem is that there is no check in place that links the required collateral type of an option token that has been minted with the current collateral of the seller.
+Meanining after minting we could change the deposited collateral type.
-Above would be a problem if we would reach a scenario where the seller has an option which requires collateralA of high value per unit while depositing collateralB of low value per unit.
+Above would be a problem if we would reach a scenario where the seller has an option which requires collateralA of low decimal value while depositing collateralB of a high decimal value.

 Here is one of the flows of how this can be achieved:
 - A seller uses the `execute()` function to perform 4 actions (given ETH == 2000USDC):